On the continuum limit of epidemiological models on graphs: convergence and approximation results: Deterministic Approximation to SIR on Graphons

-The proof follows the same argument as in \S\ref{sec:proofdet}, so we only provide a sketch and highlight the points where there is some difference.
+The proof follows the same argument as for ({\sc Case 1}) , so we only sketch and highlight the points where there are differences.
 We subtract the first line of~\eqref{SIR_Wn} from the first line of~\eqref{SIR_W} and multiply the result by~$\mathrm{sign}[s-s^n]$.
 Next, we integrate in space and arguing as in {\sc Step 1} of the proof of Lemma~\ref{l:gronwall} we get